small-tech/site.js/README.md

 #### WebSocket (WSS) routes

+Site.js is not limited to HTTPS, it also supports secure WebSockets.

-You can define WebSocket (WSS) routes alongside HTTPS routes.
-To do so, you need to modify the directory structure so it resembles the one below:
+To define WebSocket (WSS) routes alongside HTTPS routes, modify your directory structure so it resembles the one below:

 ```
 site/